Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Challenging the total information assumption

-From the above, we conclude that Theorem~\ref{P1} is valid for a wide class of distributions, without the requirement of the total information assumption.
+From the above, we conclude that the theoretical results regarding the advantages of using the unlabeled data are valid for a wide class of distributions, without the requirement of the total information assumption.

 In the more specific case of Gaussian covariates, we can explicitly write all relevant terms: $b_{\tilde{u}}$, $v_{\tilde{u}}$, $v_{\tilde{s}}$, and $v_l$.
-Therefore, we can get more insights on how the mixed semi-supervised estimator is effected by the size of the unlabeled data.
+Therefore, we can get more insights on how the mixed-SSL estimator is affected by the size of the unlabeled data.
 In particular, we can compare between $v_l$ and $v_{\tilde{s}}$ as follows:

-which is positive as long as $m>n$, revealing that the SSL is beneficial when the amount of unlabeled data exceeds that of the labeled data.
-In order to obtain a succinct view on the properties of $\dot{\beta}_{\alpha}$, we consider the asymptotic setting in which $p/n \to \gamma\in(0,1)$ and $p/m \to \tilde{\gamma}$ as $n,m,p\to \infty$, and assumption~\ref{A01} is satisfied.
+which is positive as long as $m>n$, revealing that the mixed-SSL is beneficial when the amount of unlabeled data exceeds that of the labeled data.
+In order to obtain a succinct view on the properties of $\tilde{\beta}_{\alpha}$, we consider the asymptotic setting in which $p/n \to \gamma\in(0,1)$ and $p/m \to \gamma' < \gamma$ as $n,m,p\to \infty$, and assumption~\ref{A01} is satisfied.
 In this context, we are able to show that: